 What is Employee Induction?

-The Society for Human Resource Management is the world’s largest HR professional society.
-It describes an employee induction as the process "through which new employees learn and adapt to the norms and expectations of the organization to quickly reach maximum productivity."
+Employee induction is the process through which new employees learn and adapt to the norms and expectations of the organization to quickly reach maximum productivity.
 Some people also use the term "onboarding" to include the time between offering someone a job and his or her first day.

 Induction of Employee is the first step towards gaining an employees' commitment, Induction is aimed at introducing the job and organization to the recruit and him or her to the organization.
 Induction involves orientation and training of the employee in the organizational culture, and showing how he or she is interconnected to (and interdependent on) everyone else in the organization.